-It’s that sense of togetherness that I hope this blog emulates as we explore the topic of healing.
+It’s that sense of togetherness that I hope this blog emulates as we explore the complex topic of wellness.

-I read somewhere that a person actively (desperately?) seeking health is someone who is in pain.
-That, quite literally, is me today – physically and emotionally – but I know I’m not alone.
+I read somewhere that a person actively (desperately?) seeking healing is someone who is in pain.
+That, quite literally, is me on many days – physically, spiritually and emotionally – but I know I’m not alone.

 As I continue my hopeful trek towards wellness, I’ve decided to share my research and experiences here, in case it can save someone else a couple of steps.